CurtinIC/2021-11-16-Python/index.md

   <strong>Accessibility:</strong>

   We are dedicated to providing a positive and accessible learning environment for all.
-Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
+Please notify us in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.

 {% comment %}